Harry George Daniels.

 ‘Theory without experience is empty,’ the late Jonathan Lear once wrote in a formulation adapted from Kant, and ‘experience without theory is blind.’
 My scholarly enquiries into the nature of psychological cure and care have been grounded in the clinical encounter.
 I am currently training as a Psychoanalytic Psychotherapist at the Association for Group and Individual Psychotherapy, London, and I volunteer as a Listener at a major suicide-prevention charity.

 For academic enquiries, please click here.
 For enquiries related to literary non-fiction, please contact Keshava Guha at Aevitas Creative Management.
-If you are interested in psychoanalytic psychotherapy in North London (N19), please click here.
+If you are interested in psychoanalytic psychotherapy either in North London or online, please click here.